Home

 Zhang Ziyi - Biography

-Born in Beijing, China, Zhang Ziyi joined the Beijing Dance Academy at the age of 11, and at 15 she entered China's prestigious Central Academy of Drama (regarded as the top acting college in China).
+In 1996, Zhang entered China's prestigious Central Academy of Drama (regarded as the top acting college in China) at the age of 17.

-After this she went on to make Hero with her early mentor Zhang Yimou, which was a huge success in the English-speaking world and an Oscar and a Golden Globe contender.
-Her next film was the avant-garde drama Purple Butterfly by Lou Zhe which competed at the 2003 Cannes Film Festival.
-She went back to the martial arts genre with House of Flying Daggers, which earned her a Best Actress nomination from the British Academy of Film and Television Arts.
+Zhang then appeared in Hero, with her early mentor Zhang Yimou, which was a huge success in the English-speaking world and nominated for an Oscar and a Golden Globe award.
+Her next film was the avant-garde drama Purple Butterfly by Lou Ye, which competed at the 2003 Cannes Film Festival.
+Zhang went back to the martial arts genre with House of Flying Daggers (十面埋伏), which earned her a Best Actress nomination from the British Academy of Film and Television Arts.

-For her next drama 2046, directed by Wong Kar-wai, starring many of the best-known Chinese actresses (from Hong Kong, Taiwan and the mainland), Zhang as the female lead won the Hong Kong Film Critics' Best Actress Award and the Hong Kong Film Academy's Best Actress Award.
+In 2046, directed by Wong Kar-wai, starring many of the best-known Chinese actors and actresses, Zhang was the female lead and won the Hong Kong Film Critics' Best Actress Award and the Hong Kong Film Academy's Best Actress Award.

-Showing her whimsical musical tap-dancing side, Zhang starred in Princess Raccoon directed by 82-year-old Japanese legend Seijun Suzuki who was honored at the 2005 Cannes Film Festival.
+Showing her whimsical musical tap-dancing side, Zhang starred in Princess Raccoon, directed by Japanese legend Seijun Suzuki, who was honored at the 2005 Cannes Film Festival.

-In 2005, she landed the lead role of Sayuri in the film adaptation of the international bestseller Memoirs of a Geisha.
+In 2005, Zhang landed the lead role of Sayuri in the film adaptation of the international bestseller Memoirs of a Geisha.
+There was a slight controversy in Japan about a Chinese woman portraying a Japanese Geisha.
 For the film, she reunited with her 2046 co-star Gong Li and with her Crouching Tiger co-star Michelle Yeoh.
-For the role, she received a 2006 Golden Globe Award nomination.
+For the role, Zhang received a 2006 Golden Globe Award nomination, a Screen Actors Guild Award nomination and a BAFTA nomination.

 On June 27, 2005, it was announced that Zhang had accepted an invitation to join the Academy of Motion Picture Arts and Sciences (AMPAS), placing her among the ranks of those able to vote on the Academy Awards.

-Most recently she provided the voice of Karai in the TMNT movie that was released on March 23, 2007.
-She has recently finished filming a movie called Horsemen with Dennis Quaid.
+Zhang provided the voice of Karai in the TMNT movie that was released on March 23, 2007.
+She later starred in Forever Enthralled (Mei Lanfang) (2008) and appeared in The Horsemen (2009) with Dennis Quaid.

-Zhang Ziyi is the face of Maybelline, Garnier and Shangri-la Hotel and Resort Group.
-She is also a Global Ambassador for the Special Olympics and a spokesperson for Care for Children, a foster-home program in China.
+Zhang is the face of Maybelline, Garnier and Shangri-la Hotel and Resort Group.
+She is also a Global Ambassador for the Special Olympics and a spokesperson for "Save the Children," a foster-home program in China.

-Soon after her debut in Zhang Yimou's The Road Home, rumours arose regarding a possible affair between the actress and the older director.
-Zhang Yimou was previously involved in an extra-marital affair with actress Gong Li, whom he similarly debuted and with whom Zhang Ziyi was quickly compared.
-However, a relationship between the two remains unconfirmed.
+Soon after Zhang's debut in Zhang Yimou's The Road Home, rumors arose regarding a possible affair between the actress and the older director.
+Zhang Yimou was previously involved in an extramarital affair with actress Gong Li, whom he similarly debuted and with whom Zhang Ziyi was quickly compared.
+However, no relationship between the two has been confirmed.

-Hong Kong and Taiwanese media have often pushed at ties between Zhang Ziyi and co-star Jackie Chan.
-This was fuelled in part by photos that emerged of the pair during celebrations of Chan's birthday on the set of Rush Hour 2.
+Hong Kong and Taiwanese media have often pushed at ties between Zhang and co-star Jackie Chan.
+This was fueled in part by photos that emerged of the pair during celebrations of Chan's birthday on the set of Rush Hour 2.

-In January 2007, Zhang Ziyi was spotted holding hands and kissing with her new partner at a New York basketball game.
-The man was identified as 41-year-old, Israeli multi-millionaire, venture capitalist Vivi Nevo.
+In January 2007, Zhang was spotted holding hands and kissing her new boyfriend at a New York basketball game.
+The man was identified as Israeli multi-millionaire and venture capitalist, Vivi Nevo.
 The two were again seen together at an Oscar party in Los Angeles.
-Nevo, who has previously been tied to model Kate Moss, is a major shareholder in Time Warner and an early backer of The Weinstein Company with whom Zhang Ziyi is purported to have a multi-film deal.
+Nevo, who has previously been tied to model Kate Moss, is a major shareholder in Time Warner and an early backer of The Weinstein Company with whom Zhang is purported to have a multi-film deal.
+Zhang Ziyi and Nevo are currently engaged.
+Zhang has also obtained Hong Kong residentship through the Quality Migrant Admission Scheme for her contribution to the local film industry.

 Zhang Ziyi - Personal Quotes